Cell migration: Polarity in migrating cells

 Migrating cells have a polarity—a front and a back.
 Without it, they would move in all directions at once, i.e. spread.
 How this polarity is formulated at a molecular level inside a cell is unknown.
 In a cell that is meandering in a random way, the front can easily give way to become passive as some other region, or regions, of the cell form(s) a new front.
 In chemotaxing cells, the stability of the front appears enhanced as the cell advances toward a higher concentration of the stimulating chemical.
 From biophysical perspective, polarity was explained in terms of a gradient in inner membrane surface charge between front regions and rear edges of the cell.
 This polarity is reflected at a molecular level by a restriction of certain molecules to particular regions of the inner cell surface.
-Thus, the phospholipid PIP3 and activated Rac and CDC42 are found at the front of the cell, whereas Rho GTPase and PTEN are found toward the rear.
+Thus, the phospholipid PIP3 and activated Ras, Rac, and CDC42 are found at the front of the cell, whereas Rho GTPase and PTEN are found toward the rear.